What is an Appraisal?

 1. Buying and selling a business

-Before a company is sold or bought or companies merge, an appraisal must be completed in order to come up with the most accurate value of the company or companies.
+Before a company is sold or bought or companies merge, an appraisal must be completed in order to come up with the most accurate value of the company or companies to be acquired.

-For example, if Business A is going to be bought by Business B, an appraisal will determine the most accurate price for the company.
-This helps ensure that Business B won’t need to pay an amount that is too high, nor Business A to receive anything less than its actual value or price.
+For example, if Business A is going to be bought by Business B, an appraisal will determine the most accurate price for Business A. This helps ensure that Business B won’t need to pay an amount that is too high, nor will Business A receive anything less than its actual value or price.

 2. Settling legal disputes

-Legal disputes among businesses are also common, often caused by disagreements or a breach of contract.
+Legal disputes among businesses are common, often caused by disagreements or a breach of contract.
 When such things happen, the people involved seek legal action, as it is the most effective way to settle disputes.
 The court that handles the case will require a business appraisal.
-This is done so that if the need to re-allocate funds, sell the business, or liquidate assets arises, the details are all ready.
+This is done so that if there is a need to re-allocate funds, sell the business, or liquidate assets, the details are all ready.